evmar/n2/doc/comparison.md

 ## Missing

-- Windows is only partially implemented.
+- Windows is incomplete.
   - `deps = msvc` (parsing of `/showIncludes` output) isn't implemented at all, which means n2 currently gets header dependencies wrong when you use the MSVC compiler.
   - Ninja has special handling of backslashed paths that n2 doesn't yet follow.
+  - Various behavior details like capturing output of executed programs is missing.
 - Dynamic dependencies.
 - `console` pool. n2 currently just treats `console` as an ordinary pool of depth 1, and only shows console output after the task completes.
 In practice